jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   (we like to conquer)
   - **\[Ability] Aggresively Territorial:** When this unit is selected to shoot, if it is within 6" of an objective marker and all of its attacks are declared against enemy units that are within 6" of the same objective marker, this unit gains the **Relentless** special rule until the end of the action.
-In addition...
-TODO (+1 model against phasing out if within 6" of objective or wholly within its own deployment zone)
+In addition, if this unit has the **Cold Hard Logic** special rule, while it is within 6" of an objective marker or wholly within its controlling player's deployment zone, it counts as having 1 additional model for purposes of determining whether it will phase out.
   - **\[Stratagem] Name:** ?
   - **\[Relic] Name:** ?
   - **\[Warlord Trait] Name:** ?